reu-dev/razel/README.md

 Tags with `razel:` prefix are reserved and have special meaning:
 - `razel:quiet`: don't be verbose if command succeeded
 - `razel:verbose`: always show verbose output
+- `razel:no-cache`: always execute a command without caching
+- `razel:no-sandbox`: disable sandbox and also cache - for commands with unspecified input/output files

 ### Param/Response files